As of February 21, 2023, the Delaware Judiciary announces changes to the Delaware Bar Exam

 They can be borrowed for up to three (3) hours and cannot leave the library.

-From the FAQs: How long do I have to complete my clerkship checklist and 5-month clerkship and be admitted without having to retake the Bar Exam?
-You have until December 31st of the year following the year in which you pass the Bar Exam.
-Therefore, if you pass in 2016, you must be admitted to the Bar by December 31st of 2017.
-If you need extra time due to extenuating circumstances, you may file a Petition for an Extension of Time.
-Refer to Board Rule 53.
+****You have until December 31 of the year following the year in which you pass the Bar Examination If you need extra time due to extenuating circumstances, you may file a Petition for an Extension of Time under Board Rule 53.****